 Advising and Supervision

 Students will be assigned a primary faculty advisor from each of the degree programs.
-The Education Program Director and the Academic Dean for the School of Divinity will consult on appropriate advising for joint degree students.
+The Education Program Director and the Academic Dean for the School of Divinity will consult on appropriate advising for dual degree students.

 Retention, Candidacy, Graduation

 The Graduate School requires that a student maintain a minimum cumulative GPA of 2.5.
-This requirement applies to the MA component of the joint degree program.
+This requirement applies to the MA component of the dual degree program.
 A student who fails to satisfy this requirement will be placed on academic probation and will have one semester to bring his/her GPA to 2.5 or greater; otherwise, the student may be dismissed from the program.
 The minimum GPA required for successful completion of the MA portion of the degree is 3.0.